ToshioCP/Gobject-tutorial/src/sec9.src.md

 - 12- 29: `t_comparable_default_init` function.
 This function is similar to class initialization function.
 It initializes `TComparableInterface` structure.
-- 15: Assigns NULL to the pointer to `cmp` method.
+- 15: Assigns NULL to `cmp`.
-So, the method doesn't work before an implementation object overrides it.
+So, the comparison method doesn't work before an implementation class overrides it.
 - 17: Set the default signal handler of the signal "arg-error".
 - 18-28: Creates a signal "arg-error".
-This signal is emitted when an argument for a public function is invalid.
-- 31-42: `t_comparable_cmp` function.
+- 31-39: `t_comparable_cmp` function.
-First four lines (33-36) check the arguments.
+First two lines (33-36) check the argument types.
-If `self` is invalid, it logs the error message and returns -2 (error).
+If at least one of them is invalid, it logs the error message and returns -2 (error).
-If the argument is invalid, it emits "arg-error" signal.
-Then it outputs an error log, then returns -2.
-If `iface->cmp` is NULL (it means the class method hasn't been overridden), then outputs an error log and returns -2.
+If `iface->cmp` is NULL (it means the class method hasn't been overridden), then it returns -2.
-Otherwise it calls the class method and returns directly the value returned by the class method.
+Otherwise it calls the class method and returns the value returned by the class method.
-- 44-96: Public functions.
+- 41-66: Public functions.
 These five functions are based on `t_comparable_cmp`.
-Therefore, no overriding is necessary for the functions.
+Therefore, no overriding is necessary for them.
 For example, `t_comparable_eq` just calls `t_comparable_cmp`.
-And if the return value is zero, then it returns TRUE.
+And it returns TRUE if `t_comparable_cmp` returns zero.
 Otherwise it returns FALSE.

 This program uses a signal to give the argument type error information to a user.